 Rehydrate & Replenish

 Drinking alcohol dehydrates your body, so replenish your body by drinking lots of water, coconut water, soda water and isotonic drinks the following day.
-Avoid heading for a ‘hair of the dog’ drink and stick to non-alcoholic beverages to help flush out toxins in your system and rehydrate your body.
+Avoid heading for a ‘hair of the dog’ drink.
+Stick to non-alcoholic beverages to help flush out toxins in your system and rehydrate your body.

 Rewind With Retrospect